Diff-fusion/writeups/2022-TFC/Readme.md

 Deobfuscate the binary, reverse the program and find a matching flag.
 Shouldn't be that hard.
 Right?

-As Movfuscator isn't particularly new and has been used in previous CTFs (TODO) someone has surely written a deobfuscator.
+As Movfuscator isn't particularly new and has been used in previous CTFs ( [here](https://ctftime.org/writeup/14537), [here](https://ctftime.org/writeup/12263) and [here](https://secgroup.github.io/2017/02/06/alexctf2017-writeup-packed-movement/) ) someone has surely written a deobfuscator.
 And Searching the Internet quickly shows [Demovfuscator](https://github.com/kirschju/demovfuscator).
 That should make it much easier.